ActiveDirectoryKC/Yubikey-Windows-Driver-Tools/ReadMe.md

 Installs the latest Yubikey minidriver from the share.

 ### DESCRIPTION
-Installs the latest Yubikey minidriver from the share if that version is newer than the existing.
-Includes the LEGACY_MODE switch on the install to support remote Yubikeys.
+Installs the latest Yubikey minidriver from the share if that version is newer than the existing, includes the LEGACY_MODE switch on the install to support remote Yubikeys.
 Requires the Yubikey minidriver to be downloaded and stored in the same directory as this script.
 Link to Yubikey minidriver: https://www.yubico.com/support/download/smart-card-drivers-tools/

 ## PARAMETERS